Scientists attempt to feed live chinook to ailing orca J50, but did she eat?

 Members of the Lummi Nation transported the hatchery fish to the whale’s historic feeding ground off the south end of San Juan Island.

 Crew on the Lummi boat put the fish in a tube exiting below the surface of the water about 100 meters in front of J50.
 “This type of thing has never been tried before.
-There were lots of things that could potentially go awry; we were very pleased were able to do this,” Hanson said.
+There were lots of things that could potentially go awry; we were very pleased we were able to do this,” Hanson said.

 Deborah Giles, research scientist for University of Washington Center for Conservation Biology and research director for nonprofit Wild Orca, said biologists also were able to get fecal samples from members of J Pod over the weekend.
-Lab analysis this week should reveal whether the sample came from J50, and could reveal other clues as to her condition, including stress hormones.
+Lab analysis this week should reveal whether the sample came from J50 and could reveal other clues as to her condition, including stress hormones.

 The feeding operation carries the risk of habituating wild orcas to feeding.